chsafouane/imbalanced_data_methods_test/Notes.md

 - The # of samples in a minority class might be very limited and reaching a certain balancing ratio would eliminate so much information about the majority class

 ![image-20210719173921526](_assets/Notes/image-20210719173921526.png)

+### Condensed Nearest Neighbours

+This is a cleaning method that extracts observations from the majority class(es) at the boundary between 2 or more classes.
+The final dataset shape varies and boundary(ies) matters.

+To understand this method, please refer to this video: https://youtu.be/H7f_J4HjlWE.
+The difference with the video is that the starting set of points S consists of the points in the minority class + 1 point from the majority class.
+The final version of S is the undersampled dataset.